jubako/jubako/spec/directory.rst

 variantCount  u8                 3                 The number of variants in this index. keyCount      u8                 4                 The number of key info.
-                                                   (May differs from the number of key as key may be composed of several key infos) keyInfo0                                           The type of the key0 keyInfo1                                           The type of the key1 ...                                                ...
+                                                   (May differs from the number of key as key may be composed of several key info) keyInfo0                                           The type of the key0 keyInfo1                                           The type of the key1 ...                                                ...